 Unfortunately, such reliance has no relevance.
-Companies must define the future state of processes first, along with the corporate objectives and only then they can develop a desired digital response.
+Companies have to define the future state of processes first, along with the corporate objectives and only then they can develop a desired digital response.

 For that to happen, there are a few key steps an insurer must keep in mind: